-

 To begin the application, all applicants must create a Knack account.
 This will allow applicants to save their application periodically, receive notifications from the Georgia SSP, and meet routine data collection requirements.

-Public Health Analysts (PHAs) are locally-embedded employees within Georgia's 18 health districts.
+Public Health Analysts (PHAs) are locally-embedded employees within the 18 public health districts in Georgia.
 Their main responsibility is to execute strategies aimed at preventing and responding to overdoses from opioids, stimulants, and polysubstance use.
 This involves fostering collaborations among various partners within the district to curb drug overdoses.
 PHAs bridge the gap between local law enforcement, district and state public health agencies, as well as prevention and treatment organizations.
 Additionally, they handle responses to overdose clusters and prescription disruption events in their districts, offer substance abuse education, and assist in distributing harm reduction materials to their community.

 Contact Information